Sign up to receive beautynews, product samples, couponsand more.

 Sorry, you must log in to save an item.

 Spring is in sight—and we couldn’t be more thankful!
-But after months of bitter cold and bristling winds—not to mention lots of time spent in artificial indoor heat—your hair might be looking and feeling a little worse for wear.
+No matter which hair style you attempt or which products you use, your hair may not look quite as good as it should—and you know winter is to blame.
+After months of bitter cold and bristling winds—not to mention lots of time spent in artificial indoor heat—your hair could be left looking and feeling a little worse for wear.
+We’re talking dry hair or even damaged hair.
 Ready to get your mane back on track for the new season?
 Consider this your guide to post-winter hair care.
 Add the following tips to your beauty routine to pamper your strands as we transition from winter to spring.

 While taking a super-hot shower might’ve been comforting in the winter, it’s not exactly great for your hair—so make it your mission to only rinse off in lukewarm water starting this spring.
 Hot water can be drying and can strip your hair of essential oils, which is why you’ll want to avoid it.
 If you can’t give up hot showers completely, at least limit the amount of time you spend in the shower.

 Brushes with plastic bristles can snag your hair, whereas a boar bristle brush can be gentler.
-What’s more, boar bristle brushes can help distribute the natural oils from your scalp throughout the lengths of your hair.
+What’s more, boar bristle brushes can help distribute the natural oils from your roots through the lengths of your hair.
+(Check out The Ultimate Guide to Hair Brushes to find out more.)

-The only way to truly rid yourself of dead ends that are weighing your hair down is to have them snipped off.
+The only way to truly rid yourself of split ends that are weighing your hair down is to have them snipped off.
 So, what are you waiting for?
 Go ahead and call your hairstylist to book an appointment!
 Want to try a trendy new haircut?
 Spring’s the perfect time to make the chop—particularly if you want to shorten things up significantly.
 If a completely new hairstyle is what you’re after, be sure to bring in photos of what you’d like so that your stylist fully understands what you want.
-He or she will also be able to make suggestions as to what kind of haircut will work best with your hair type (a pixie cut might not be the best option if you have naturally curly hair, for example) and lifestyle (if you’re super-low maintenance, a lob could be the perfect choice for you).
+He or she will also be able to make suggestions as to what kind of haircut will work best with your hair type (for example, a pixie cut might not be the best option if you have naturally curly hair) and lifestyle (if you’re super-low maintenance, a lob could be the perfect choice for you).